slowernews/hamster-system/README.md

     	Inside folders [personal], [work] or bundles you have projects:
         Example: @house in lisbon

-        On projects always add bundle name (if existent) to reduce the need of memorization while navigating:
+        On projects always add bundle name (if existent) to reduce the need of memorization:
         Example: #large investor@house in lisbon

 - subproject<sup> 2</sup> (inspired in object oriented programming): **.**